Theme:

 el.style.borderRadius = "20px";

-For non-interactive or simple content, pass raw HTML and CSS strings:
+For non-interactive or simple panels, pass raw HTML and CSS directly:

 ui.setContent(